mermelstein/mermelstein.github.io/docs/index.md

 **Fun Side Projects:** ([See All Projects &raquo;](projects.md))

 Over the years my project work has grown across a few areas.
 Below are some highlights I've published or am able to discuss publicly.
-My professional experience also includes designing and implementing systems for Retrieval Augmented Generation (RAG) with PostgreSQL and pgvector, A/B testing platforms, data enrichment pipelines (e.g., from LinkedIn), and comprehensive automated reporting solutions for finance, accounting, and general business intelligence.
+My professional experience also includes designing and implementing systems for Retrieval Augmented Generation (RAG) with PostgreSQL and pgvector, A/B testing platforms, data enrichment pipelines (e.g., from LinkedIn), and automated reporting solutions for product, marketing, finance, accounting, and general BI.

 <table style="background-color: transparent;">
   <tr style="background-color: transparent;">